Outdoor wood-fired boiler: Standard outdoor wood furnaces

 Standard outdoor wood boilers heat the firebox and the smoke goes out the exhaust straight.
 If not run hot enough, the exhaust gas will be thick and black, and the resulting ash will not be fully rendered.
 While functional, these models take more work and are far less efficient than some newer more efficient models.

+The use of a Dutch oven or its modern equivalent, the fuel cell burner, can improve the combustion efficiency of a wood boiler.
+With this extension to the boiler, fuel can be up to 60% moisture and still combust efficiently.

 Catalytic outdoor wood boilers

 Some newer outdoor wood boilers have a catalytic converter installed, to allow for a more efficient burn and treatment of the exhaust before it leaves the unit.
 There is a considerable difference in cost between these and standard units.
 These are far less popular than gasification outdoor wood boilers.

 Secondary combustion (gasification) outdoor wood boilers

 How a gasification outdoor wood boiler works.

 Gasifier wood boilers use secondary combustion air to burn additional wood gases.
 The most sophisticated systems use computer controls to direct air at different stages of the burn process at variable volume.

 High efficiency outdoor wood boilers use down draft gasification must meet strict EPA Phase 2 Certification.
 Outdoor wood gasification boilers can burn between 30% - 50% less fuel than its traditional counterpart.

 Outdoor wood boilers are a topic of environmental controversy.
 An improperly used or built outdoor wood boiler can produce wood smoke with excessive unburned particulate matter, but when properly burned, studies show that burning wood is still one of the most environmentally friendly heating options.
 In 2007, EPA began a voluntary program to encourage manufacturers to reduce particulate levels.
 In 2015, the U.S. EPA updated its clean air standards for residential wood heaters, this is a mandatory standard for sales in the United States.
 The revised regulations apply only to new products and will not affect existing wood heaters.
 At this point, the only boilers that pass these emission controls are gasification models.